Whistleblower lawyer acknowledges client had 'contact' with presidential candidates

 '60 MINUTES' TOTALLY MISREPRESENTED THE FACTS, WHISTLEBLOWER ATTORNEY SAYS

-Fox News has learned that Whistleblower Aid, the nonprofit that established a GoFundMe that has raised more than $200,000 for the whistleblower's legal team, is also known as Values United.
+Fox News has learned that Whistleblower Aid -- the nonprofit where Zaid is a founding partner and that established a GoFundMe that has raised more than $200,000 for the whistleblower's legal team -- is also known as Values United.
 Tax documents filed by Valued United show that the organization paid West End Strategy Group $258,085 for advertising and consulting services.

-Zaid serves as a founding legal partner at Whistleblower Aid, in addition to his duties at his whistleblower law firm.

 West End Strategy founder Matt Dorf says on that group's website that he "influences progressive politics, skillfully shifting the conversation to achieve the goals of West End Strategy clients."